SweetProcess/serverless-image-resizing/README.md

         - https://d3fk7i16sd7hmm.cloudfront.net/site_media/media/499x499/19s10/642/96385bbb/apollo_earth.png
         - https://d3fk7i16sd7hmm.cloudfront.net/site_media/media/999x999/19s10/642/96385bbb/apollo_earth.png
         - https://d3fk7i16sd7hmm.cloudfront.net/site_media/media/999x99/19s10/642/96385bbb/apollo_earth.png

-	**WARNING:** before you start checking all of those resized images, make sure that those resize folders do not exist.
-This is all because lambda is triggered only when s3 will point to a 404, and lambda will create the image.
-Be sure to reload those test folders, or you will not even go to the lambda function.

 **Note:** If you create the Lambda function yourself, make sure to select Node.js version 10.x.